top of page

 Get an electronic or paper copy of your medical record

-You can ask to see or get an electronic or paper copy of your medical record and other health information we have about you.
+You can ask to see or get an electronic or paper copy of your medical record and other health information your Provider has about you.
 Ask your Provider how to do this.
-They will provide a copy usually within 30 days of your request.
+They will provide a copy or a summary of your health information, usually within 30 days of your request.
 They may charge a reasonable, cost-based fee.

 You can ask your Provider to correct health information about you that you think is incorrect or incomplete.
 Ask your Provider how to do this.